Antidepressant

 When the body adapts to a medication so that the same dose has less effect over time.
 It is a particular concern with benzodiazepines.

-Depression that has not improved enough after two or more adequate courses of antidepressant treatment.
+Depression that has not improved enough after two or more adequate trials of antidepressant treatment.

 Symptoms that appear when a medication the body has become dependent on is reduced or stopped.
 With some medications, withdrawal can be serious and needs medical supervision.